 The arbitration process can be very beneficial, but how much will arbitration costs be?
 Beginning in the latter part of the 20th century, Americans sought relief from costly and time-consuming litigation, with Fortune 1000 companies leading the way.
 Civil litigation was a rich person’s game that even rich people didn’t want to play.

 In response, Fortune 1000 companies increased the use of alternative dispute resolution, particularly arbitration and mediation.
 Proponents praised ADR’s self-determination, economic confidentiality, speed, and the preservation of relationships.
 The most recent survey of Fortune 1000 companies found that 83% used arbitration within the last three years.
-It’s also an accepted part of consumer’s daily lives.
-Between 35% and 70% of consumer, contracts contain mandatory arbitration provisions.
+It’s also an accepted part of consumers’ daily lives.
+Between 35% and 70% of consumers, contracts contain mandatory arbitration provisions.

 Elements of cost

 There are many elements of cost in arbitration.
 The easiest way to review all of them is to consider the process that exIsts in two arbitral institutions with worldwide operations: JAMS and the American Arbitration Association (AAA).
 Both are highly successful, full-service organizations.
 It is certainly possible to arbitrate more cheaply with an unaffiliated neutral, such as a senior attorney in private practice.
 But such a person is not likely to offer the full range of support available from a large provider of arbitration services.